cebix/frodo4/README.md

 where *“\<filename\>”* refers to the file name you noted down.

-If successfully got a “LOADING” message, there's basically two things that can happen next:
+If you successfully got a “LOADING” message, there's basically two things that can happen next:

 1. The game takes over control and starts.
 This should occur within a few seconds and is usually indicated by a loading screen, a simple title screen,